wixels/satcap/README.md

 11. Click "Add document"
 11. Click "Auto-Id" and add the [following fields](#users)

+## Security recommendations

+It is advised to protect yourself as best you can by following the [Firebase's security checklist](https://firebase.google.com/support/guides/security-checklist).

+We have basic secure rules set up for storage and firestore but you can improve on this by limiting the type of collections allowed if you so desire.
+You can update the `firestore.rules` and `storage.rules` accordingly.

 ## Email / SMS

 You will need to enable the following extensions within Firebase: